MichNunes/ChessJavaScript/README.md

 Add: match replays.
 and more.

-(code with comments will prob not always be up to date)
+(code with comments will prob not always be up to date).